+0 0

-Three Some control agir time course the student will be use to.
-CO1 : Explain the basics of electric and hybrid electric vehicles, their architecture, technologies and modelling.
-CO2 : Discuss and implement different energy storage technologies used for electric vehicles and their management system CO3 : Analyze various electric drives and its integration techniques with Power electronic circuits suitable for electric vehicles.
-CO4 : Analyse the requirement for model based EV designs and its infrastructure needs. ' •
+CO1 : Explain the basics of electric and hybrid electric vehicles, their architecture, technologies and

+modelling.

+CO2 : Discuss and implement different energy storage technologies used for electric vehicles and

+their management system

+CO3 : Analyze various electric drives and its integration techniques with Power electronic circuits

+suitable for electric vehicles.

+CO4 : Analyse the requirement for model based EV designs and its infrastructure needs.

+•